ericwooshem/PrusaMK3SKlipperConfig/README.md

 The following instructions were 80% written by AI.
 Hopefully it makes sense.
 This repo is based on [charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade](https://github.com/charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade) and [Mithrandil/klipper-config-prusa-mk2s](https://github.com/Mithrandil/klipper-config-prusa-mk2s/).

+I am assuming you have some experience with klipper, mainsail, and ssh.

 All changes were made by AI.
 (So there are likely nonsense comments in the cfg files.
 I looked over comments in printer.cfg though, so those ones should make sense.)

 **Warning:** I increased machine limits and driver current.
 Use with caution.